Before you can monetize your website or even grow a community, it’s important to think about branding your blog.

 One major benefit of all of the work that you’ve done up until this point is that now you have this clear picture of what you do — so you’ll never have to worry again about what you should write, what you should post on social media or what your followers want from you.

-You’ll simply create content — posts, social media shares, newsletters, email opt-ins, and products — that fulfill your mission.Need help creating a content plan for your #blog?
+This is because you’ll simply create content — posts, social media shares, newsletters, email opt-ins (like hosting a free challenge or creating a free resource library), and products — that fulfill your mission.Need help creating a content plan for your #blog?
 Check out this episode of the #TPTBPodcast!

 Now, I titled this podcast episode with the word “profitable” in it for a reason.